Top-rated movers to make your Amarillo to Virginia Beach move easy

 - State licensing: In addition to filing tariffs and complying with insurance, bond, and highway safety requirements, all intrastate moving companies in Virginia must have a certificate from the Virginia Department of Motor Vehicles (VaDMV).
 Before booking, ensure the moving company is officially licensed to handle your move.

-- Change of address: We recommend submitting your USPS change of address form at least one week before your move to ensure your mail gets forwarded to Virginia Beach without delay.
-You can select your official move date when completing the form.
+- Change of address: We suggest filing your USPS change of address form at least one week before your move.
+You’ll be able to set your official move date, helping ensure your mail is forwarded correctly to Virginia Beach.
 Start the process here.

 - Moving checklist: Our moving checklist gives you the peace of mind that comes with being fully prepared.